 - Social interactions with humans and other animals

-If you notice these changes in your pet, taking them seriously is important because depression can potentially last for six months and lead to a deterioration in their general health.
+If you notice these changes in your pet, take them seriously because cat depression can last for six months, leading to a deterioration in their health.

-This timeframe is based on an article that looked at how long cats remained depressed, after the loss of a companion (source 1).
+This timeframe is based on a study researching how long cats remain depressed after the loss of a companion (source 1).

 Here are the key cat depression symptoms to watch out for: